Everclear (band): Formation and World of Noise (1992–1993)

+The band officially formed in 1992.
+The band spent of the next year writing and recording the band's first batches of music; an EP named Nervous and Weird, and then the band's first album, World of Noise.
+The sessions were plagued by a lack of resources and funds, with the band only have their own pooled $400 to fund the album's recording.
+This in itself defined the album's sound; Alexakis noted the album's lo-fi rock sound was "not because we were cool, just because we couldn't afford anything better" The album's name was self-referential, both in the anger and frustrations Alexakis felt about the hardships of his life up at that time, and that the band's old guitar amp would overheat at times, causing sparks and "a cacophony of feedback and noise.
+Retrospectively, the album would receive praise; AllMusic described it as "alternately crisp and noisy indie-punk...Alexakis's witty, gravelly vocals make this album a left-hook of a debut."
+However, at the time of the release, Alexakis became frustrated at the lack of exposure the albums received, citing a lack of promotion and marketing from his label Tim/Kerr Records.
+Alexakis became more active in promoting it himself, and hiring outside contractors to assist.

 Sparkle and Fade (1994–1995)

 The band spent much of 1994 seeking out a major label deal.
+Alexakis became very involved in the business aspect of the band which proved to be a double-edged sword; while he could outline realistic proposals on the financials he would need for recording music and touring, he also refused to budge on retaining complete creative control of the band's music, which scared away many potential record labels.
 After a modest bidding war, they were signed to Capitol Records by Gary Gersh, who was responsible for signing Nirvana, Sonic Youth, and Counting Crows to DGC Records.
 Just before their signing, Everclear parted ways with drummer Cuthbert, citing personality conflicts, and brought in former Jollymon drummer Greg Eklund.
 In May 1995, the band released their first album for the label, Sparkle and Fade.

 The album's first single, "Heroin Girl", received some modest airplay via MTV's 120 Minutes, but was generally missed by the mainstream.
-However, near the end of 1995, the second single "Santa Monica" found a strong audience via the burgeoning alternative radio format, which eventually carried over to mainstream success.
+However, near the end of 1995, the second single, "Santa Monica", found a strong audience via the burgeoning alternative radio format, which eventually carried over to mainstream success.
 The album subsequently was certified platinum.
-However, two ensuing singles, "Heartspark Dollarsign" and "You Make Me Feel Like a Whore", failed to find a wide audience, and the band ended 1996 fast at work on their second full-length album.
+However, two ensuing singles, "Heartspark Dollarsign" and "You Make Me Feel Like a Whore", failed to find a wide audience, and the band ended 1996 fast at work on their second major label full-length album.

-As Sparkle and Fade reached its audience, Everclear had to endure consistent comparisons to Nirvana, particularly given the album's subject matter and drug references.
-Following a show with the Foo Fighters at the end of 1995, Dave Grohl told MTV News that he did not think that Everclear sounded like Nirvana, noting that Bush sounded more like Nirvana than any other band.
+As Sparkle and Fade reached its audience, Everclear had to endure consistent comparisons to Nirvana.